zombites/Apaxy_Bootstrap/README.md

 ##Apaxy themes

-If you'd like to alter the default Apaxy theme, look in the `/theme` folder and you'll find the following files:
+If you'd like to alter the Apaxy_Bootstrap theme, look in the `/theme` folder and you'll find the following files:

 * `header.html`
 * `footer.html`